Abarim Publications' online Biblical Hebrew Dictionary

 The verb ירא (yara' I) is customarily translated with either to fear, to be afraid (Genesis 3:10, Judges 7:3, Isaiah 54:14) or to revere, to stand in awe of (Exodus 34:30, 1 Kings 3:28, Psalm 33:8), but these sentiments are really quite far apart and can hardly be reconciled if we don't recognize that the more fundamental meaning of this verb has to do with the observing of an external force, which is about to change the observer to the core.

-It so happens that this verb is spelled the same as the imperfect third person singular form of the verb ראה (ra'a), which is the common verb meaning to see (all the instances of 'and God saw...' of Genesis 1 uses this form ירא).
+It so happens that this verb is spelled the same as the imperfect third person singular form of the verb ראה (ra'a), which is the common verb meaning to see (all the instances of "and God saw..." which occur in Genesis 1 uses this form ירא).

 If the observer feels aversion to this change, the observation will lead to fear, but if the observer trusts the force, he will feel awe.
 This distinction may seem rather trifle but it really isn't.
 When the Word of the Lord appeared to Abram and said: "Do not fear (אל־תירא); I am a shield to you," He basically said that Abram should neither fear nor revere Him.
 The command אל־תירא is the single most repeated command in the Bible (more than fifty times in the Old Testament alone), and it doesn't only state that we should have no fear, it also states that we should not revere.